Suman-de-bista/e-learning-managemt-system/README.md

 1. Back in Render, update the backend's `ALLOWED_ORIGINS` env var to include the Vercel frontend URL (comma-separated if you need to keep `http://localhost:3000` too), then redeploy.
 2. Verify login works end-to-end on the deployed frontend URL — check the browser's dev tools to confirm `access_token`/`refresh_token` cookies are being set.
 3. Update the [Live Demo](#live-demo) links at the top of this README with the real URLs.

+### Note: cross-domain cookies

+Since the frontend (Vercel) and backend (Render) are on different domains, cookies set directly by the backend are treated by the browser as **third-party cookies** and get silently dropped even with `Secure; SameSite=None` set correctly — Chrome, Safari, and Firefox all block or partition third-party cookies by default.

+To work around this, `next.config.ts` defines a rewrite (`/api/backend/:path* → NEXT_PUBLIC_API_URL/:path*`), and all browser-side API calls (`lib/apis/*.ts`) go through `/api/backend` instead of calling the Render URL directly.
+Next.js's server forwards the request/response (including `Set-Cookie`) transparently, so from the browser's perspective the cookie comes from the same site it's on (first-party) and is stored normally.
+Server-side code (`proxy.ts`) is unaffected and continues to call the backend URL directly, since that's a server-to-server call with no browser cookie jar involved.